Investors look beyond the obvious for oil-price winners

 German bank Berenberg, meanwhile, expects higher disposable incomes to lift spending on alcohol by 2 percent, potentially benefiting Belgium’s Anheuser-Busch InBev, the world’s largest beer maker.

-Analysts and fund managers also see upside for the oil-dependent adhesives business of Henkel (HNKG_p.DE), which accounts for about half of the consumer goods company, as well as fragrance and flavors maker Givaudan, the products of which also rely on oil-based materials.
+Analysts and fund managers also see upside for the oil-dependent adhesives business of Henkel, which accounts for about half of the consumer goods company, as well as fragrance and flavours maker Givaudan, the products of which also rely on oil-based materials.

 Since June, European personal and household goods stocks and chemicals have outperformed the broader equity market as well as the oil sector.